 Zack joined Watsi on November 25th, 2013.
-Five years ago, Zack became the 899th member to automatically support a new Watsi patient every month.
-Since then, 5,055 more people have become monthly donors!
-Zack's most recent donation traveled 8,500 miles to support Monica, a greengrocer and mother of four from Kenya, to fund mobility-restoring ankle surgery to repair a fracture.
+Eight years ago, Zack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zack's most recent donation traveled 8,800 miles to support Liza, a 4-year-old from Cambodia, to treat her hearing loss.